Wednesday, March 19, 2025

 Interviewer: I was wondering, how does your product use or challenge conventions and how does it represent social groups or issues?

 Brianna: (Passionately) I'm actually really happy you asked that.
 The main message in my film is the pressures of being a teenager and the struggles that come along with it.
-As it's a coming of age film, it explores the theme of self-discovery, bullying, and peer pressure through the main character's, experience as she tries to find her place in the world and deal with the peer pressure of her so-called "friends".
-The mise-en-scene we used for Sammy reflects how she's different from the other girls through her all black outfit, contrary to Sophia and Vicky's bright pink outfits.
+As it's a coming of age film, it explores the themes of self-discovery, bullying, and peer pressure through the main character's, experience as she tries to find her place in the world and deal with the peer pressure of her so-called "friends".
+For our film opening, we decided to use the conventions of a coming-of-age film rather than challenging them.
+There were several mise-en-scene elements we used for Sammy, the main character, to reflect how she's different from the other girls, such as her all black outfit, contrary to Sophia and Vicky's bright pink outfits.
 Coming-of-age films also demonstrate relatable experiences where audiences can connect to the characters' struggles.
 The montage in the beginning of the film is used to capture a teenage-like feel, which is consistent for coming-of age films as they are mainly centered around teenagers.

 Interviewer: (enthusiastically) Wow, I really like that!